CristianoYL/rest-api-sections/guides/How To Deploy Python App Using uWSGI And Nginx.md

 - [Configuring `uWSGI` for our project](DigitalOcean%20Tutorial.md#uwsgi).
 - [Configuring `nginx` for our project](DigitalOcean%20Tutorial.md#nginx).

+If you are a first time learner, we highly recommend you to follow through the whole tutorial so that you can get familiar with it and may be less likely to run into error.
+However, if you are only looking for information on a specific subject, please feel free to use the above links to navigate to according sections.

 # Connecting to our server

-In order to connect to our server, we need to use a command called SSH (Secure Shell).
+In order to connect to our server, we need to use a tool called `SSH` (Secure Shell).
 We can SSH our server using the command:

 ```
 ssh root@<your server ip>
 ```

-You will be asked for the root password.
-Beware that `SSH` command only works on Unix, not on Windows.
-However, there are plenty of software that you can use to SSH from Windows, [PuTTy](http://www.putty.org/) is a popular choice.
+You will be asked for the root password (or the SSH key if you have set it up previously).
+Beware that `SSH` command only works on `UNIX`, not on `Windows`.
+However, there are plenty of software that you can use to SSH from Windows, [PuTTy](http://www.putty.org/) is a popular choice:

 <img src='assets/Flask Deployment/putty.png'>